 Source: Nonprofit Marketing Guide

-If you’re like most business owners, you’ve at least dabbled into content marketing.
+If you’re like most business owners, you’ve at least dabbled into starting a B2B content marketing strategy.
 Considering that, you might already have piles of content with lots of potential.

 After you read this article, take a look at where your company already has content.
 With a bit of optimizing, you can set up a nice content foundation.
 This is also a great way to take care of what’s known as “thin content,” something you never want to have.